shillcollin/vango/VANGO_ARCHITECTURE_AND_GUIDE.md

 | Heavy data processing | Filter/sort large datasets client-side |
 | Offline computation | Work without server connection |

+In Hybrid mode, `ClientRequired(...)` creates a WASM island.
+By default this is a Tier 1 widget island: the server treats it as an opaque subtree, and the island sends semantic commit events back to the server instead of per-frame streaming.

 ```go
 // Example: Physics-based graph (WASM)
 func ForceGraph(nodes []Node, edges []Edge) vango.Component {